 After finding a niche you are going to enter, it is time to do keyword research.

-I personally use Ahrefs for all keyword research.
+I personally use Ahrefs for all keyword research related activities.

-Tip: get some popular products to write specific reviews by including the seed keyword “saw + review”.
-This is great support content for your buyer’s guides, but also a great way to make even more money by ranking the less-competitive product-specific keywords.
-Sometimes there are some searches on “best brand saws” as well, find the most popular brands in the list (by googling “best saw brands”) and fit those into the seed keyword list as well.
+Tip: Get some popular products to write specific reviews by including the keyword “saw + review”.
+This is great support content for your buyer’s guides, but also a great way to make even more money by ranking for these less-competitive product-specific keywords.

 It should look something like this: